 The GPstuff toolbox is a versatile collection of Gaussian process models and computational tools required for inference.
 The tools include, among others, various inference methods, sparse approximations and model assessment methods.

-The GPstuff-toolbox has been developed by BECS Bayes group, Aalto University.
+The GPstuff-toolbox has been developed at Aalto University by group led by Aki Vehtai.
 The coding of the GPstuff-toolbox started in 2006 based on the MCMCStuff-toolbox (1998-2006), which was based on Netlab-toolbox (1996-2001).
 The main authors of the GPstuff have been Jarno Vanhatalo, Jaakko Riihimäki, Jouni Hartikainen, Pasi Jylänki, Ville Tolvanen and Aki Vehtari, but the package contains code written by many more people.
-In the Department of Biomedical Engineering and Computational Science at Aalto University these persons are (in alphabetical order): Toni Auranen, Pasi Jylänki, Tuomas Nikoskinen, Tomi Peltola, Eero Pennala, Heikki Peura, Ville Pietiläinen, Markus Siivola, Simo Särkkä and Ernesto Ulloa.
+At Aalto University these persons are (in alphabetical order): Toni Auranen, Pasi Jylänki, Jukka Koskenranta, Enrique Lelo de Larrea Andrade, Tuomas Nikoskinen, Tomi Peltola, Eero Pennala, Heikki Peura, Ville Pietiläinen, Markus Siivola, Arno Solin, Simo Särkkä and Ernesto Ulloa.
 People outside Aalto University are (in alphabetical order): Christopher M. Bishop, Timothy A. Davis, Matthew D. Hoffman, Kurt Hornik, Dirk-Jan Kroon, Iain Murray, Ian T. Nabney, Radford M. Neal and Carl E. Rasmussen.
 We want to thank them all for sharing their code under a free software license.